 8. Don’t Underestimate Education Section

 Many people think that this section doesn’t matter.
 However, it can be more beneficial than you think.
-You can add all the schools, institutions, courses, and workshops you have attended in this section.
+In this section, you can add all the schools, institutions, courses, and workshops you have attended.
 This applies to online learning as well.
-For recent graduates, you can also add all student activities, committees, and clubs you’ve joined meanwhile.
-You should also add the relevant and important test scores and certificates you hold.
+For recent graduates, you can also add all student activities, committees, and clubs you’ve joined.
+You should also add your relevant and important test scores and certificates.

 9. Ask for Recommendations

 Recruiters are looking for the best.
-If you’ve got any satisfied clients, managers, or even colleagues, it’d be great if you ask them to recommend you on LinkedIn.
+If you’ve satisfied clients, managers, or even colleagues, it’d be great to ask them to recommend you on LinkedIn.

 The team at The Muse suggests these 4 Tips for Scoring an Amazing Linkedin Recommendation: